the things we're

-Work in the Crowley Lab focuses on understanding behavioral and physiological brain states involved in a variety of neuropsychiatric disorders, such as anxiety and addiction.
+Work in the Crowley Lab focuses on understanding behavioral and physiological brain states involved in a variety of neuropsychiatric disorders, such as anxiety and substance use.
 We use a combination of behavioral, electrophysiological, imaging, and genetic approaches to inform the basic science of disease etiology, treatment, and prevention.
 Our overarching focus is on neuropeptidergic modulation of discrete neural circuits and systems.